EtherealRay/League-of-Legends-language-changer/README.md

-# League of Legends languagechanger
+# League of Legends language changer

 Script to change the language of LeagueClient